Aegon to sell stake in U.S. unit to French reinsurer Scor

-Dec 28 (Reuters) - Dutch insurer Aegon NV on Thursday said it would sell part of the remaining stake it holds in U.S. life insurance unit to France-based property and life reinsurer Scor SE.
+(Reuters) - Dutch insurer Aegon NV (AEGN.AS) on Thursday said it would sell part of the remaining stake it holds in U.S. life insurance unit to France-based property and life reinsurer Scor SE (SCOR.PA).

 The deal covers about half of the life reinsurance business that Transamerica retained after an earlier stake sale to Scor in 2011.